 Besides the azimuth and altitude data, you have the v and h-shifts.
 Their values define the position of our label against the object located at the horizon.
 The last – label determines our final name (the peak name).
 When everything is alright, we can proceed to the last step, which is downloading our horizon (Pic.
 8).

 The zipped file should be saved instantly in our “downloads” folder.
 It includes 3 core files when opened (Pic.
 9).

 Each of them is important.
-The first one contains our labelling, the second one includes a whole horizon calculated from Heywhatsthat.com website, The last one is the Stellarium system file, which defines all features of our horizon in this software (Pic.
+The first one contains our labelling, the second one includes a whole horizon calculated from the Heywhatsthat.com website, and the last one is the Stellarium system file, which defines all features of our horizon in this software (Pic.
 10).
 Missing any of them means, that our operation will fall through.

-Our last step is to rename the folder (I did it and changed the name from Horizone to Gogołów) and copy it in the Stellarium landscapes directory, which path is: ../Stellarium/Landscapes (Pic.
+Our last step is to rename the folder (I did it and changed the name from Horizone to Gogołów) and copy it into the Stellarium landscapes directory, which path is: ../Stellarium/Landscapes (Pic.
 11).

 Now, we can launch the Stellarium software and load our horizon (Pic.
 12).
-Just open the “Sky and viewing option window” and select the horizon stored in the target directory.
+Just open the “Sky and viewing options window” and select the horizon stored in the target directory.

 You can also see the label, you created (Pic.
 15).

 2. BUG FIXING

 Quite often happens, we are entering Heywhatsthat.com to generate our own panorama.
 It’s fine, but the author of this application advises publicizing our panorama first.
 When our panorama is ready, we must back to “All panoramas” (Pic.
 16) and find our panorama.